 All of this can instil positive feelings in the buyer towards your property.
 Taking the time to conduct a pre-inspection shows the buyers that you are being transparent and have nothing to hide.
 They may have greater comfort in purchasing a strong investment.
 On your end, a pre-inspection gives you the peace of mind knowing that there won’t be any last-minute surprises to derail the sale.

 A home inspection is just one of the preliminary actions you can take before placing your property on the market.
 It also helps to consult with an experienced real estate agent in your area.
 You can get started by choosing to register now at LocalAgentFinder.
-This no-obligation service puts you in touch with real estate agents in your area, who can send you proposals.
+This no-obligation service puts you in touch with real estate agents in your area.
 By comparing qualifications you can find the right fit for your needs and start your home sale off on the right foot.

 The following articles could also help you as you get started with selling property: